LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/VisitInformationAPI/overview.md

 The Visit Information API provides a way to pull data in real-time, when a session is active and exists in memory.
 After a maximum of 6 hours, the session will expire and be removed from memory, so a 404 response (internal code 12) will be returned.

-The data is about the visitor, engagement, and session to be used by the agent during the conversation.
+The data is about the visitor, engagement, and session for the agent to use during the conversation.
 For example, referrer, engagement attributes, etc.

 ### Getting started